shashaankbabu/shashaankbabu/README.md

-### Hello, Shashaank Babu here
+### Hello, Shashaank here
 #### Software Engineering student 👨‍💻
 Software and Web application Developer experienced in leveraging latest technologies and frameworks to build resilient applications and web APIs that strengthen the system infrastructure and drive business.
-Majorly inclined towards large-scale distributed systems and microervice architecture.
+Majorly inclined towards large-scale distributed systems and networking.

 ### Languages and tools used: